Ber Street, Norwich

-Ber Street is a historic street in Norwich City Centre between Queens Road and King Street.
+Ber Street is a historic street in Norwich, England, located between Queens Road and King Street.
 It has served as one of the major routes into Norwich city centre since the 12th century.
 The street now exists as a fragmented row of historical buildings and post-war industrial buildings as a result of Second World War bomb damage and 1960s slum clearance.
+The street runs along the crest of the Ber Street ridge, a raised portion of land on the western side of the street which leads north toward Norwich Castle and ends with a large mound.